 Pictures Of A Non Fire Lined Sturdy Safe In A Partial Burn Down

-Fire resistant insulation is not for everyone.
+Fire resistant safes are not for everyone.
 The benefit with Sturdy Safe is if you don't need it, you don't need to pay for it.
 If you are working with a strict budget, it's far better to get our safe uninsulated then settle on a thinner steeled safe lined with sheetrock that won’t help you much in the way of fire or security.
 At least you would be gaining the security with our thick steel.
 If your insurance covers everything inside the safe anyway, and you would be happy to get replacement items, then you may not want the fire liner option.
 Other reasons include: if you are located within a five mile radius of the fire department and have a quick response time, if the safe will be placed in a low burn zone area such as an encased brick area, and if you have a sprinkler system over the safe.
-For our customers with smaller objects that need fire protection but do not want to pay the costly fee of our insulator, we recommend they get a UL rated fire box to place inside the safe or make their own ceramic lined fire box.
+For our customers with smaller objects that need fire protection but don’t want to pay the costly fee of our insulator, we recommend they get a UL rated fire box to place inside the safe or make their own ceramic lined fire box.
 The box will perform better than stated because the safe will be protecting it from the radiant heat.
-The pictures above show we have actually had one of our non fire lined safes successfully go through an accidental, partial burn down (the safe was in the worst part of the fire) with a response time of 13 minutes.
-It still wouldn't perform as well as our insulated safe, but it goes to show you, the thick steel and size (the larger, the better it will perform) does offer slight fire resistance.
+The pictures above show we have actually had one of our non fire lined safes successfully go through an accidental partial burn down (the safe was in the worst part of the fire) with a response time of 13 minutes.
+It still wouldn't perform as well as our insulated safe, but it goes to show you the thick steel and size (the larger, the better it will perform) does offer slight fire resistance.
 Read more about this unlined Sturdy Safe that survived a house fire.

 HOW WE TESTED OUR FIRE SAFES:

-Some safe companies test their fire proof safes in controlled testing furnaces, which perform like oversized house ovens, yet get a lot hotter than your normal oven.
+Some safe companies test their fire proof safes in controlled testing furnaces which perform like oversized house ovens yet get a lot hotter than your normal oven.
 These safe companies eliminate 2 important factors when testing their gun safes to get those ratings: Point Of No Return, and Cool Down Time.
 Read more about how Sturdy Safe vs. other gun safe companies test for fire ratings.

 WHY MOST FIRE SAFE INSULATORS DON'T WORK GOOD ENOUGH: